 Flip flops used to be reserved for the beach or the poolside, but things have changed a lot over the past decade.
 Today, flip flops can be found almost anywhere in summer: paired with jeans for a night out to the movies or complementing a skirt during a trip to the supermarket.
 The times when flip flops were considered too casual are long gone.

 In fact, flip flops have become so widely accepted as “regular footwear” that an article published on Time magazine’s website revealed that more and more companies are becoming accepting of employees wearing flip flops to work.
 Why?
-Simply put, Millenians want flexibility at work, and they’re willing to give more of themselves at the office in exchange for comfort and flexibility on a number of things, including their footwear .
+Simply put, Millenials want flexibility at work, and they’re willing to give more of themselves at the office in exchange for comfort and flexibility on a number of things, including their footwear .

 While the acceptance of flip-flops might sound great, there are things to consider ― starting with the health of your feet.

 Good News First

 Not everything about flip flops is bad.
-In fact, wearing flip flops is better than walking barefoot in public showers, pools or other areas where you might be at risk of contracting athlete’s foot In summer, flip flops can also protect the sole of your feet from hot surfaces (like cement or stone) and small objects or materials that could cause cuts or injury to the sole of your feet.
+In fact, wearing flip flops is better than walking barefoot in public showers, pools or other areas where you might be at risk of contracting athlete’s foot In summer, flip flops can also protect the soles of your feet from hot surfaces (like cement or stone) and small objects or materials that could cause cuts or injury to the soles of your feet.

 For many people, the main advantage of wearing flip-flops is how “free” they make your feet feel.
 They keep skin cool and allow for air ventilation, but they also give your toes a chance to move and even feel the sand and water if you’re heading to the beach.